autoplot/documentation/javadoc/org/autoplot/hapiserver/NoCloseOutputStreamWriter.md

-# org.autoplot.hapiserver.NoCloseOutputStreamWriterLogger which wraps an output stream but will not close it when this
+# org.autoplot.hapiserver.NoCloseOutputStreamWriter

- OutputStreamWriter is closed.
+Logger which wraps an output stream but will not close it when this OutputStreamWriter is closed.

 ***
 <a name="close"></a>
 # close